 Are you attending a conference?
 The Dean's Office in the College of Arts and Sciences will print posters for students (both undergraduate and graduate) and faculty attending a conference.
-Please click here for the instructions on how to send your poster to the Dean's Office.
 Remember that you MUST send the poster to the Dean's Office at least one week before you need it.

 From L to R: Iva Neveux (Desert Research Institute, Reno), Austin Gajewski (USF Biology major, class of 2013) and Bethany Goodrich (USF Biology major, class of 2011) riding in a Zodiac inflatable boat on the way to a sample site in Antarctica.
 The students work with Dr. Deneb Karentz (Departments of Biology and Environmental Science) collecting samples for her work on the functional genomics of Antarctic phytoplankton.
 Dr. Karentz’s research is funded by a 3-year grant of $229,625 from the National Science Foundation..